lmfit/uncertainties/doc/user_guide.rst

 Numbers with uncertainties can be found from samples of numbers without uncertainties using :func:`ufloat_from_sample`.
-This is an estimate on the true value of the number and its uncertainty.
+This is an estimate of the true value of the number and its uncertainty.
-The current implimented method returns the mean and the error on the mean, so it works best for large samples that are normally dristobuted.
+The currently implemented "gaussian" method returns the mean and the error on the mean, so it works best for large samples that are normally distributed.

 Finally, a utility method is provided that directly yields the `standard score <http://en.wikipedia.org/wiki/Standard_score>`_